sudhirtakke/ML---house-price-predictions/README.md

 ## Highlights

 We found outliers in data set and removed those.
-There were many missing values in dataset and those were replaced by mean, mode or zeros depending on type of variables
+There were many missing values in dataset and those were replaced by mean, mode or zeros depending on type of variables <br>
-Sales price data was skewed and we applied log1p function for reducing skeweness We applied different algorithms and evaluated those based on R-squared values
+Sales price data was skewed and we applied log1p function for reducing skeweness <br>
+We applied different algorithms and evaluated those based on R-squared values <br>